Brolenso/HomebrewRubyCocoaPodsInstallManual/README.md

 ### 10. Close Xcode

-### 11. Go to the project folder in terminal, than
+### 11. Go to the project folder in terminal, than run:

 ``` bash
 pod init